gvwilson/thirdbit/_posts/2021/2021-09-13-iq-and-personality-tests.md

 so I withdrew my application.

 I'm very privileged in being able to turn down jobs I don't want.
-You might not be able to do that---you might have to set aside your queasiness and do the tests even though your gut tells you their flaws are dangerous---but I want you to know that your instincts are right.
+You might not be able to do that—you might have to set aside your queasiness and do the tests even though your gut tells you their flaws are dangerous—but I want you to know that your instincts are right.
 And if you *are* able to say "no" when you're in a situation like this, please do so,